LemarkSumalpong/LemART/README.md

 A personal project portfolio for future use
-This project has a reference and inspired from the works of other
+-This project has a reference and inspired from the works of other